ikram-shah/iris-fhir-transcribe-summarize-export/README.md

 ## Build and run
 1. Replace `<openai_api_key>` in [docker-compose.yml](docker-compose.yml) with a valid OpenAI key.
 This is used in the summarizing the voice notes feature.
-2. Follow steps in to configure OAuth Client ID for Google docs export.
+2. Follow steps in following section to configure OAuth Client ID for Google docs export.
 Set it in [.env](src/vue/.env)
 3. Run below script to stop, build and start docker containers.
     ```bash
     ./scripts/rebuild.sh